zcash-hackworks/react-mobile-wallet-poc/README.md

 # react-mobile-wallet-poc
-Proof of concept for a mobile wallet that uses React but connects to the ECC mobile SDKs under the hood.
+Proof of concept for a mobile wallet that uses React-Native but connects to the ECC mobile SDKs under the hood.

 <a href="https://youtu.be/EmsDRMSnHaU" target="_blank">
   <img src="HelloEccWorld/assets/react0.gif" width="200" />